DeeDowns/onramp-fullstack-CRUD-project/README.md

 ## What we are NOT Evaluating

-#### Testing

-Testing frameworks and strategies are intentionally NOT included within the rubric because we want you to dedicate your time to building a functional application (We do realize that unit and integration testing are critical practices development, but this take home project prioritizes a focus on surfacing your web development proficiency).

 #### Feature depth

 You won’t be earning extra points for having a bunch of features.
-Focus on creating a clean, simple application that addresses all of the requirements and is documented properly for submission.
+Focus on creating a clean, simple application that addresses all of the requirements, has well-tested features, and is documented properly for submission.

 ## Submission Information